 - Mission Creek Subbasin

 - Pajaro Valley Subbasin

 There are currently 22 adjudicated basins in California, mostly in Southern California.
 The Scott River system, near the Oregon border, was adjudicated to help resolve a surface water controversy.
 The Seaside Basin, near the Monterey Peninsula, was adjudicated after annual pumping was in excess of safe yield and posed a risk for seawater intrusion.
 The remaining adjudications have all been in Southern California, where development pressures quickly overwhelmed limited aquifers.
 The remaining adjudicated basins are: Beaumont Basin (2004), Brite Basin (1970), Central Basin (1965), Chino Basin (1978), Cucamonga Basin (1978), Cummings Basin (1972), Goleta Basin (1989), Main San Gabriel Basin: Puente Narrows (1973), Mojave Basin Area (1996),

 A year after SGMA was enacted, the legislature enacted a new set of procedures for streamlining groundwater adjudications.
 One streamlined adjudication has been initiated in California in the Los Posas Basin in Ventura County.
 The case is currently pending in the Superior Court for the County of Santa Barbara.

 Sacramento 916.520.5424 direct

-Kevin O'Brien assists clients throughout California in water right, water quality, endangered species, and environmental matters.
-His clients include private landowners, water districts, cities, counties, real estate developers, wineries, and mining companies.
+Kevin O’Brien assists clients throughout California in water rights, water quality, endangered species, and environmental matters.
+His clients include water districts, cities, counties, private landowners, real estate developers, wineries and mining companies.

 Sacramento 916.520.5235 direct